ritikshub/ritikshub/README.md

 ### Hello there 👋, I am Ritik

-- 🔭 I’m currently working on thinking that what to work on!
+- 🔭 I’m currently learning how to code efficiently
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently looking to go deep in some opensource project, learn & contribute.
-- 💬 Ask me about Cloud, Engineering, Bihar, Bangalore!
+- 💬 Learning to code & cook
-- 📫 How to reach me: twitter @ https://twitter.com/ritikshub
+- 📫 How to reach me: X @ https://twitter.com/ritikshub
-- 😄 Pronouns: He/Him